-During this year, the Greater Nottingham Clinical Commissioning Groups undertook clinically-led reviews on a set of services that fall outside of the National tariff payment mechanism.
+During 2016, the Greater Nottingham Clinical Commissioning Groups undertook clinically-led reviews on a set of services that fall outside of the National tariff payment mechanism.

 The reviews were initiated because, whilst providing high quality care, closer to home, that delivers the best outcomes for patients remains our priority, we also need to ensure that we are getting the very best value for money when commissioning publicly funded health services.

 As part of this ongoing work, we have identified some services currently delivered by Nottingham University Hospitals (NUH) that can be delivered in a community setting, closer to patients’ homes and provide better value to the local NHS.
 Moving services into the community will also provide much needed capacity within our hospitals.

 Elements of services that need to be delivered in a hospital setting, will continue to be delivered there.